Modeling Rising Equity Glide paths in early retirement

 Figure 1 (Portfolios with SORR timing)

-You see four different types of portfolios on the left: 100% bonds, 100% stocks, 60/40, and Glide20.
+On the left, you see four different types of portfolios: 100% bonds, 100% stocks, 60/40, and Glide20.

 On the top—when SORR starts—never, or at year 1, 6, or 11 from retirement.

 How do these portfolios perform if SORR never arrives?
-The higher the stock allocation in a fixed increasing environment, the better.
+The higher the stock allocation in a fixed-increasing environment, the better.
 Bonds expire after 85 years, and stocks do great.

 But next, let’s see what happens if you retire at the worst possible time.